Schlumbergera: History

 S. Truncata Group 'Gold Charm'; note the very pointed teeth at the end of the segments, zygomorphic flowers held above the horizontal, and yellow pollen.

 Schlumbergera truncata was in cultivation in Europe by 1818, and S. russelliana was introduced in 1839.
-The two species were deliberately crossed in England by W. Buckley resulting in the hybrid now called S. × buckleyi, first recorded in 1852.
-By the 1860s, a substantial number of cultivars (cultivated varieties) were available in a range of colours and habits, and were used as ornamental plants in "stoves" (heated greenhouses) and in houses, where they were popular for their autumn and winter flowering.
+The two species were deliberately crossed in England by W. Buckley, resulting in the hybrid now called S. × buckleyi, first recorded in 1852.
+By the 1860s, a substantial number of cultivars (cultivated varieties) were available in a range of colours and habits, and were used as ornamental plants in "stoves" (heated greenhouses) and in homes, where they were popular for their autumn and winter flowering.
 Many cultivars were selected seedlings of S. truncata, but at least three S. × buckleyi hybrids were available, of which one, now called S. 'Buckleyi', is thought to be the original Christmas cactus.
 By the early part of the 20th century, the genus had become less popular, and many of the early cultivars were lost.

 From around the 1950s onwards, breeding resumed in Europe, North America, Australia and New Zealand.
 New plants were produced by crossing among the species and existing cultivars of S. truncata, S. russelliana and the hybrid S. × buckleyi.
 Treatments which induced mutations were also used.
 The result was a wide range of flower colours which had not been available before, including the first true yellow to be sold commercially, S. 'Gold Charm' (which was a sterile triploid).
-Breeders aimed for plants which grew strongly, were upright at the point of sale rather than pendulous, had many flowers or buds, and were adapted to living as house plants.
+Breeders aimed for plants which grew strongly, were upright at the point of sale rather than pendulous, had many flowers or buds, and were adapted to living as houseplants.

 In the 1980s the species S. orssichiana was also used in crosses.
 The hybrid of S. truncata and S. orssichiana has been named S. × reginae or S. Reginae Group; one of the first cultivars was S. 'Bristol Queen'.
 S. opuntioides crosses have also been made, but have not resulted in commercially available cultivars.